recursingfeynman/sennet-segmentation/README.md

 $ make submission
 ```

 This code facilitates the integration between Neptune and Kaggle.
-It fetches runs from the Neptune tracking server, downloads the latest model checkpoint from a selected run, generates a code snapshot, and uploads the downloaded model and code snapshot to Kaggle as dataset.
+It fetches runs from the Neptune tracking server, downloads the latest model checkpoint from a selected run, generates a code snapshot, and uploads the downloaded model and code snapshot to Kaggle as a dataset.

 ### Notebook submission
-To submit entire inference notebook to competition use code below:
+To submit the entire inference notebook to competition, use the code below:

 ```shell
 $ make submission-notebook